skuzzle/stringz/README.md

 ## Basic Usage
-Declare a class extending `Messages` with public static String fields whose names conform to entries of the resource bundle which contains the translation.
+Declare a class marked with `@ResourceMapping` with public static String fields whose names conform to entries of the resource bundle which contains the translation.

 ```java
 @ResourceMapping